OpenNebula/docs/source/administration/storage/fs_lvm_ds.rst

 Configuring the System Datastore
 --------------------------------

-To use LVM drivers, the system datastore **must** be ``shared``.
+To use LVM drivers, the system datastore **must** be ``fs_lvm``.
 This sytem datastore will hold only the symbolic links to the block devices, so it will not take much space.
 See more details on the :ref:`System Datastore Guide <system_ds>`

 It will also be used to hold context images and Disks created on the fly, they will be created as regular files.